micheale2021/JavaScript-Core-3-Coursework-Week3/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Micheale Andemariam
-- Your City:
+- Your City: WM
-- Your Slack Name:
+- Your Slack Name: micheale andemariam

 # Homework Details

-- Module:
+- Module: JavaScript-core-3
-- Week:
+- Week: 3

 # Notes